hhsandoval/hhsandoval.github.io/index.md

    with Carlos Urzúa and Alejandra Macías. *Journal of Management, Finance, and Economics, 2(1): 74-91, 2008*

+### <span style="color: maroon"> Working Papers </span>

+1.  <span style="color: navy"> **Differential Impact of COVID-19 on the Energy Consumption of Residential and Business Sectors** </span>
+   with Pedro Hancevic.
+Resubmitted to *Economics of Energy & Environmental Policy*

+2.  <span style="color: navy"> **The Impact of K-12 Student Fare Free Bus Programs on Education and Labor Market Outcomes** </span>
+   with Emanuel Garcia Munoz.
+Resubmitted to *Journal of Human Capital*

+3.  <span style="color: navy"> **Sentiments and Spending Intentions: Evidence from Florida** </span>
+   with Anita Walsh.
+Submitted.

+4. <span style="color:red"> **Social Interactions and Social Divisions in Program Intervention** </span>
+   Under review.

 ### <span style="color: maroon"> Work in Progress </span>

+1.  <span style="color: navy"> **Determinants of solar panel adoption in small and medium-sized commercial and service firms: Evidence from Aguascalientes, Mexico** </span>
+   with Pedro Hancevic and Edgar Hernández-Ortiz

+2.  <span style="color: navy"> **Undercoverage and Partial Identification in Telephone Surveys with an Application to Consumer Confidence** </span>
+   with Armand Kapllani

 ### <span style="color: maroon"> Research Reports </span>